 The Behavioral Intervention Team is designed to help detect early indicators of the potential for disruptive conduct, self-harm, and the risk of violence to others.
 The team intakes and assesses information, takes action when necessary and tracks details about behavior concerns noted on campus.

-If your concern involves an immediate safety risk to self or others, please stop and call campus police at (616) 234-4911 or 911 immediately.
+If your concern involves an immediate safety risk to self or others, call campus police at (616) 234-4911 or 911 immediately.

 - Significant change in appearance, mood and/or social functioning.